PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Position-Velocity RED

 \subsection{Position-Velocity RNN}

-Given the input of human pose $x_t$ at each time step $t$, we consider the time derivative of $x_t$, i.e., the velocity of human poses.
+Given the input of human pose $x_t$ at each time stamp $t$, we consider the time derivative of $x_t$, i.e., the velocity of human poses.
 It is easy to preserve motion continuities in terms of velocity as it directly measures human motion.
+Following the good practice of previous works \cite{martinez2017human,gui2018adversarial,pavllo:quaternet:2018}, we adopt GRU as the unit cell, which has a reset gate $r_t$ and an update gate $z_t$.
 We combine velocity and position embedding with the input of human poses, and design a Position-Velocity RNN (PVRNN) to predict a sequence of human poses.

 The proposed PVRNN has three inputs: human pose $x_t$, pose velocity $v_t$, and position embedding $p_t$.
-Following the good practice of previous works \cite{martinez2017human,gui2018adversarial,pavllo:quaternet:2018}, the unit cell is GRU, which has a reset gate $r_t$ and an update gate $z_t$.
-The hidden state $h_t$ at time step $t$ is computed as
+The hidden state $h_t$ at time stamp $t$ is computed as

 where $\circ$ denotes the Hadamard product, and variables $U$ (e.g., $U_x^z$, $U_v^z$) and $W$ (e.g., $W^z$) are weight matrices.